 6. Helena Kennedy Foundation

 The bursaries are available to students currently studying at a FE college or sixth form college and applying to enter university who are experiencing barriers to continuing their Education.
 Winners will receive a bursary of £2,250 plus mentoring, training and work experience opportunities.

 Scholarships worth up to £9,000 are offered to solo instrumentalists and singers (not ensembles) enrolled as students at studying at music college or conservatoires in the UK at undergraduate, postgraduate or research level (musical theatre and jazz students are not eligible).

 The TASS scheme helps athletes in education – aged 16-plus – to get the very best from their sporting and academic careers without having to choose between the two.
 Students are offered a range of sporting and financial benefits.

 Offered by GCHQ, these scholarships worth £4,000 a year are open to UK nationals and also offer paid cyber security work experience to help kick start a career in cyber.
 Open to students who achieve 3 A-levels at grade B or above and have an offer to study, or are currently in your first year of a STEM (Sciences, Technology, Engineering or Maths) degree at a UK university.

 Free accommodation for the duration of your 3 year degree is offered to care leavers or students estranged from their families who are attending one of the 28 partner universities.

-** This is from the research The Scholarship Hub undertook last year among the organisations offering scholarships.
+* This is from the research The Scholarship Hub undertook in 2018 among the organisations offering scholarships.